Chart Color Schemes

 Infrastructure

-Happy Valley has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally
+Happy Valley has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects likely affecting the region.
-Notable ones are Balee Park Upgrade (Happy Valley), Flinders Medical Centre Acute Services Building, Urban Creek Resilience and Recovery Project - Sauerbier and Homestead Creeks, Zero Cost Energy Future - Happy Valley Reservoir Solar Project.
+AreaSearch has identified 15 projects potentially influencing the area.
+Notable ones are Balee Park Upgrade in Happy Valley, Flinders Medical Centre Acute Services Building, Urban Creek Resilience and Recovery Project at Sauerbier and Homestead Creeks, and Happy Valley Reservoir Reserve Access Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.